Initial Reports for AI-171 Crash Released

 What Was the Crash?

-On June 12, 2025, an Air India plane named Flight AI171, which was flying to London, crashed after taking off from Ahmedabad.
+On June 12, 2025, an Air India plane named Flight AI171, which was flying to London, crashed after [[taking off::When a plane leaves the ground]] from Ahmedabad.

 This sad accident caused 260 people to lose their lives, including some people on the ground.

-Now, the first report about the accident has come out.
+Now, the first [[report::A paper that tells what happened]] about the accident has come out.
 It tells us some early facts about what happened.

 What Did the Report Find?

-This happened because two important switches called 'fuel control switches' moved from “RUN” position to “CUTOFF” position.
+This happened because two important switches called '[[fuel control switches::The special levers that turn engine fuel on or off]]' moved from “RUN” [[position::The place or setting of something]] to “CUTOFF” position.

 This change stopped the fuel from going to the engines, and the engines turned off.